nextcloud/documentation/admin_manual/installation/php_configuration.rst

 Recommended for specific apps (*optional*):

 * PHP module gmp (for SFTP storage)
-* PHP module exif (for image rotation in pictures app)

 For enhanced server performance (*optional*) select one or more of the following
 caches: